 This Recommended Standard includes sets of requirements and criteria that the message formats have been designed to meet.
 For exchanges where these requirements do not capture the needs of the participating agencies and satellite operators, another mechanism may be selected.

+Four CCSDS-recommended ODMs are described in this Recommended Standard: the Orbit Parameter Message (OPM), the Orbit Mean-Elements Message (OMM), the Orbit Ephemeris Message (OEM), and the Orbit Comprehensive Message (OCM).

+The Orbit Data Message (ODM) is an international standard published under the auspices of CCSDS and International Standards Organization (ISO) Subcommittee 13, developed jointly and in concert with the ISO SC14.
+As such, this CCSDS standard is also properly labeled as ISO 26900.

+The recommended orbit data messages are ASCII text format (reference [3]).
+This ODM document describes ‘keyword = value notation’ formatted messages, while reference [4] describes XML formatted messages (the ICD should specify which of these formats will be exchanged).

+NOTE – As currently specified, an OPM, OMM, or OEM file is to represent orbit data for a single spacecraft and the OCM is to represent orbit data for either a single spacecraft or single parent spacecraft of a parent/child spacecraft deployment scenario.
+It is possible that the architecture may support multiple spacecraft per file; this could be considered in the future.

 APPLICABILITY

 The rationale behind the design of each orbit data message is described in ANNEX F and may help the application engineer to select a suitable message.
 Definition of the orbit accuracy underlying a particular orbit message is outside of the scope of this Recommended Standard and should be specified via Interface Control Document (ICD) between data exchange participants (or specified via COMMENT sections in the message itself).
 Applicability information specific to each orbit data message format appears in sections 3, 4, and 5, as well as in F2.4.